 Pedestirans don't simply navigate, they also interact with their environment.
 Thus, they can:

 An environment can contain conveyor belts, trains, escalators or evelators.

 For our partners, we have implemented some of these complexe structures like the crowded Eiffel Tower elevators or a double floor train in which people can sit.

 It is possible to modify in real time multiple parameters (speed, doors opening time, etc).

 Our optional integration into Autodesk Maya makes it easy to create and run simulations.

-Our crowd can be simulated in all kind of environments and we support any 3D file format that Maya can open.
+We support any 3D file format that Maya can open.